What is Music Camp?

 Few camps offer so many inclusions at such a reasonable price.
 Northern Lights subsidizes a portion of the cost of all youth registrations.
 We love to see young people benefit from master level instruction.

 We feel that gathering together for at least one daily meal really helps camp participants to get to know one another.
 That’s why we offer meal plans for both camp participants and guests.
-Choose from packages that include lunches only or full meals.
+Choose from packages that include lunches and snacks only, full meals or bring your own food to save some money.
 All registrant packages include the Monday night BBQ, instrument or vocal instruction, full access to programming and an onsite camping space.

 Northern Lights Bluegrass and Old Tyme Music Camp is a private event intended to foster an intimate learning environment for registrants.
 Of course, children under the age of 18 must be accompanied by a parent or guardian.
 We close the camp and it’s activities to people who are not registered or who have not made themselves known to us as a parent or guardian .
 We have the ability to accept a limited number of spouses of adult participants.
 Please register early if you intend to have a spouse join you.
 Guests are encouraged to purchase guest meal packages so they can eat together with their family members and the rest of the camp.
 Guests will receive wristbands giving them access to their purchased meals and our evening programming.
 ALL GUESTS must attend registration to receive appropriate wrist banding to ensure access to the site.